Kotlin/kotlinx.serialization/docs/json.md

 ### Coercing input values

-JSON formats that are encountered in the wild can be flexible in terms of types and evolve quickly.
+JSON formats that from third parties can evolve, sometimes changing the field types.
 This can lead to exceptions during decoding when the actual values do not match the expected values.
-By default [Json] implementation is strict with respect to input types as was demonstrated in the [Type safety is enforced](basic-serialization.md#type-safety-is-enforced) section.
-It can be somewhat relaxed using the [coerceInputValues][JsonBuilder.coerceInputValues] property.
+The default [Json] implementation is strict with respect to input types as was demonstrated in the [Type safety is enforced](basic-serialization.md#type-safety-is-enforced) section.
+You can relax this restriction using the [coerceInputValues][JsonBuilder.coerceInputValues] property.

 This property only affects decoding.
-It treats a limited subset of invalid input values as if the corresponding property was missing and uses a default value of the corresponding property instead.
+It treats a limited subset of invalid input values as if the corresponding property was missing and uses the default value of the corresponding property instead.
 The current list of supported invalid values is:

-* `null` inputs for non-nullable types.
+* `null` inputs for non-nullable types
-* Unknown values for enums.
+* unknown values for enums

 > This list may be expanded in the future, so that [Json] instance configured with this property becomes even more
 > permissive to invalid value in the input, replacing them with defaults.

-Let us take the example from the [Type safety is enforced](basic-serialization.md#type-safety-is-enforced) section.
+See the example from the [Type safety is enforced](basic-serialization.md#type-safety-is-enforced) section:

 ```kotlin
 val format = Json { coerceInputValues = true }